- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 - CON: The language barrier

 Almost everyone in Thailand's urban areas can speak a little English, but not many people speak English well.
-This largely depends on location, but government departments countrywide will tend to deal with matters in Thai, and being unable to communicate can be frustrating, not to mention alienating, for many new arrivals.
+This largely depends on location, but government departments countrywide will tend to deal with matters in Thai.
+Being unable to communicate can be frustrating, and alienating for many new arrivals.